BergstromDomain/MainApp/docs/developing_the_bergstromdomain_rails_application.md

-# Developing the BergstromDomain Rails Application #
+# How I developed my main Ruby on Rails application #
 > I was first introduced to *Ruby on Rails* in 2008 when I worked at *Tilgin*.
 I managed the development of a test automation framework based on Ruby on Rails combining Ruby-, Bash- and PHP-scripts and as well as test specifications and reports written in *LaTeX*.
+I realised that this was a very useful framework and that I would use this for my own apps at some point.
 >
 > Since then, I have taken some online courses and I have had a few attempts of developing my own apps.
 None of them have been matured enough to be deployed.
 >
-> In this blog series I'm documenting the steps I'm taking to create and deploy my first app.
+> In this blog series I've documented the steps I've taken to create and deploy my first app.

 ### Document Table of Contents ###